notlfish/Dog-breeds/README.md

 ### Set-up & Install

-- [First clone the repo](https://github.com/notlfish/JavaScript-Capstone/) and checkout the latest branch.
+- [First clone the repo](https://github.com/notlfish/Dog-breeds) and checkout the latest branch.

-- To install the latest release or a specific version, run one of the following commands:
+To install the latest release or a specific version, run one of the following commands:

-npm install --save-dev webpack

-or specific version

-npm install --save-dev webpack@<version>

-- If you're using webpack v4 or later and want to call webpack from the command line, you'll also need to install the CLI.

-npm install --save-dev webpack-cli
+- `npm install && npm install --dev` to install the project's dependencies.
+- `npm start` to start the web server.

-- The webpack-dev-server provides you with a rudimentary web server to see the project.
-Let's set it up:
+- Visit `http://localhost:8080/` to see the project.

-npm install --save-dev webpack-dev-server

-### Usage

-- Please run - npm run build - and then run - npm start - on the project folder.
+To run the tests of the project (on the project's root directory):
+- `npm run test` to run the test suite.
+- `npx eslint . && npx stylelint "**/*.{css,scss}"` to run the linters.

-👤 **Authors**
+## 👤 **Authors**

 **Juan Felipe Gomez Tobon**